rooseveltframework/roosevelt/README.md

 App behavior parameters
 ---
+- `appDir`: Useful to change when using a test environment like Mocha or if you just want to specify it by hand.
+  -  Default: The directory where your project package.json is located. `{appDir: 'User/Path/to/project'}`
 - `port`: The port your app will run on.
 Can also be defined using `HTTP_PORT` or `NODE_PORT` environment variable.
   - Default: `43711`
 - `localhostOnly`: Listen only to requests coming from localhost in production mode.
 This is useful in environments where it is expected that HTTP requests to your app will be proxied through a more traditional web server like Apache or nginx.
 This setting is ignored in development mode.